Fire and rescue services

 Full travel advice: Local contacts

-Petty crime is common, particularly in Riga Old Town.
+Petty crime may occur, particularly in Riga Old Town and during tourist seasons.
 This can include:

 Hotspots for pickpockets include: